 Some people travel the world for this particular reason alone – sunsets and sunrises.
 There are so many amazing sights to be seen and you never know when a colourful sky is about to strike, you just have to be lucky enough to be there at the right place and time.
 We are lucky enough here, not only in Auckland but in New Zealand, to have some spectacular colours on the horizon.
 New Zealand is the first country in the world to see the sunrise.
 Amazing right?
 So you are guaranteed to witness some spectacular sights when travelling throughout New Zealand.
 In Auckland, we know all of the best spots…

-Mount Eden – Sitting at 196 meters high, Mt Eden is the tallest of the city’s volcanoes – which means you are welcomed by stunning views of Auckland city and Waitemata Harbour.
+Sitting at 196 meters high, Mt Eden is the tallest of the city’s volcanoes; which means you get stunning views of Auckland city and Waitemata Harbour.
 Walk to the top of Mount Eden for 360 degree views and an amazing sunrise or sunset – your choice!

 So a little bit more info on how to time this all correctly:

 In Autumn – Winter time you can expect the sun to set around 5.15-5.30 most days.

 In the Spring – Summer due to daylight savings, you can catch a great sunset at around 7.30-8pm most nights.

 The North Island of NZ gets long daylight hours, as the sun rises late and settles early in the South Island.
 Yes our 2 big islands seem to be a bit backwards!
 If you’re out to catch a glimpse of a sunrise all year round you can expect it between around 6-7.30am.
 The key I think is patience… and just to wait for the magic.
 On a good day the whole sky will light up magical pinks, oranges and purples.
 You just have to see it to believe it.

 So there you have it – Auckland’s best sunrise and sunset spots!
 You may also like our guide to the Best Free or Cheap Things to do in Auckland!